Cytomel can help boost your metabolism and lead to weight loss and may be one of the most effective thyroid medications on the market.

 More sensitive patients should start out at even lower doses while patients who have previously tolerated T3 medications in the past may be able to start at higher doses.

 Cytomel vs Synthroid

-Some people do benefit from Cytomel only (in higher doses), but many people do well on a combination of T4 and T3.
+Some people do benefit from T3-only medications, referred to as T3 monotherapy, but many people do well even better on a combination of T4 and T3.

-When it comes to power, Cytomel definitely is STRONGER than Levothyroxine.
+When it comes to sheer power, Cytomel definitely is stronger than levothyroxine.

 If you were taking 100mcg of T4 you would want to be on around 20mcg of T3.

 Simply adding T3 to your existing dose of T4 may improve your overall symptoms by helping to drive down reverse T3 levels and by directly activating cellular transcription.